microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/vadashboard.png)

 Every security risk has a risk level (high, medium, or low) and additional information.
 Select the security check **VA2065** to get a detailed view, similar to below.
 Review the status and other available information.

+> Note: If **VA2065** does not fail, you can perform a similar exercise below, depending on what failed tests do occur.

 ![](../graphics/va20651.png)
 ![](../graphics/va20652.png)